Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency: Principles and Explanatory Perspective

-\begin{principle}[Subargument-based Justification] A semantics $\sigma$ satisfies the \emph{Subargument-based Justification} principle if for every framework $\mathcal{F}$, every extension $E\in \sigma(\mathcal{F})$, and every argument $a\in E$, there exists a minimal local justification of $a$ in $E$ (equivalently, an explanation function exists). \end{principle}
+\begin{principle}[Subargument-Based Justification] A semantics $\sigma_\mathsf{SAF}$ satisfies the \emph{Subargument-Based Justification} principle if for every SAF $\mathcal{F}$, every extension $E\in\sigma_\mathsf{SAF}(\mathcal{F})$, and every argument $a\in E$, there exists a minimal local justification of $a$ in $E$ (equivalently, an explanation function exists). \end{principle}

-Intuitively, Principle~\ref{prin:subjust} requires that whenever an argument is accepted, there is an explicit \emph{local witness}—closed under subarguments and sufficient for defending the whole subargument closure—explaining why its acceptance is warranted.
+Intuitively, Principle~\ref{princ:justification} requires that whenever an argument is accepted, there exists an explicit local witness that explains why its acceptance is warranted.
+This witness must be closed under subarguments and sufficient to defend the entire subargument closure of the accepted argument.